Oscar Hiljemark: IF Elfsborg

-Two years after signing with Elfsborg, at the age of 18, he earned a place in the senior team after playing in the Elfsborg and Sweden national youth teams.
-During his first year in the Elfsborg senior team he played 4 games in Allsvenskan and 2 games in the Europa League qualifications.
+Two years after signing with Elfsborg at the age of 18, he earned a place in the senior team after playing for Elfsborg and the Sweden national youth teams.
+During his first year in the Elfsborg senior team, he played four games in the Allsvenskan and two in the Europa League qualifiers.
 He played 30 minutes in the Europa League play-off match against Napoli.
 The game ended with a 2–0 loss for Elfsborg after two goals from Edinson Cavani.

-He made his first team debut in Elfsborg's 2–2 draw away at IF Brommapojkarna on 26 September 2010, and scored his first goal against Syrianska FC in a 2–1 home victory on 27 June 2011.
+He made his first team debut in Elfsborg's 2–2 draw away at IF Brommapojkarna on 26 September 2010, and scored his first goal against Syrianska in a 2–1 home victory on 27 June 2011.

-At the age of 18 in his debut season 2011, he was nominated as newcomer of the year, being the youngest of the nominated.
+At the age of 18, in his debut season of 2011, he was nominated for newcomer of the year, the youngest nominee.
 He also won the prestigious Månadens Tipselitspelare prize with the jury's citation: "Oscar Hiljemark has been endowed with a massive winning attitude that he has used to the competitive environment for the optimum development.
 He is a talented player who works hard and takes a mature responsibility from his midfield position."
 Players who also won the prize are Freddie Ljungberg, Johan Elmander, Olof Mellberg and Kim Källström.

 After a successful 2011 season, Hiljemark was scouted and chased by clubs such as Genoa and Club Brugge, but Elfsborg ignored the bids, as they want him for a few more seasons.